-Most people in the UK know little about the Orthodox Church.
+Most people in the Western World usually know very little about the Orthodox Church.
 Some see it as a foreign version of Christianity.
 They are wrong.

 We here in the City of London are keen to show them why.

-True, a number of Orthodox churches in this country are made up mostly of immigrants and use foreign languages.
-But the scene is changing rapidly.
-More and more British people are joining the Orthodox Church.
-More and more children and grandchildren of people from Greece, the Middle East, and Eastern Europe grow up in the UK and want services in English.
-It is no longer strange to have churches like ours, where all the services are in English.
+True, a number of jurisdictions of the Orthodox Church in United Kingdom are made up mostly of immigrants and use foreign languages but the scene is changing rapidly.
+More and more people from a diverse variety of backgrounds are joining the Orthodox Church.
+Among both converts and children and grandchildren of those originating in traditionally Orthodox lands, such as Greece, the Middle East, and Eastern Europe, there is an increasing demand for the use of English in Orthodox worship.

 So why not come and see for yourself!